aaron-grau/curic/react/projects/bench_bnb/bench_bnb_i.md

 *Note: I'm leaving extra vertical space here, because later we'll add several more domain-specific reducers!*

-So far, our default application state is being might look something like this:
+So far, our default application state looks like this:

 ```
   {